vinnywiz/Peer-to-Peer-Lending/README.md

 For future work, we would want to deploy our model and have a real-time machine learning predictions.
 Futhermore, we plan to include macro economic factors (Inflation, unemployment rate, GDP etc) that highly affect the loan status.
 This would increase the performance of the current machine learning model.

-Our target feature 'bad loan' has two flags (1-bad loan, 0-not a bad loan).
-The 'not a bad loan' flag is a combination of (Completed and Current loans).
+Another improvement would be with our target feature 'bad loan' (1-bad loan, 0-not a bad loan).
+The 'not a bad loan' is a combination of (Completed and Current loans).
 The problem here is that we have no knowledge of whether a current loan will be defaulted in the near future or not.
 So for our future work, in the training dataset, we would want to remove the current loan data and only include current loans in our test data.
 There are potential side effects to this as we would be excluding a large number of recently opened loans in our training process.

 Futhermore, we plan to develop a dashboard to help investors to examine listing applications more in-depth.
-With the dashboard, it would work as a support info along with current FICO score and other indicators.
+The current shap values are normalized but for  display on the dashboard we would like to have the original values for each of the features.
+These would work as a support information along with current FICO score and other indicators.

 For our project analysis, we do not disclose any individual information about loan applicants in our visualization and outcomes.
 We carefully consider that our model would not discriminate loan applications based on racial, ethnicity group identifications.
 We have chosen features that can be generalized to produce our outcome.